chendicao/cascoKNN/README.md

 - ROC value and & rank will be printed on the cmd.
 - You can also save the scatter plots to png file.

-## Credits
-The pyod toolkit credits goes to  [yzhao062] .
-Thanks for providing such a nice toolkit for anomaly detection model.

  [pyod]: https://github.com/yzhao062/Pyod
 [yzhao062]: https://github.com/yzhao062/Pyod